xpodev/resver/README.md

-# RESVER — Model Group Manager
+# RESVER — Resource Version

 A CLI tool for managing ML model version groups in a monorepo.
 Acts as a **lock-file registry**: maps named group versions to specific model versions, and lets apps declare which group they depend on.